MegapolisPlayer/CppUtils/README.md

 Integer.cpp - Min, Max, IsBetween and other integer-related utils

-StringUtils.cpp - comparisons for const char** and std::string* arrays
+TextUtils.cpp - utilities for chars and c-strings

 [![CC BY 4.0][cc-by-image]][cc-by]